 What about United Polaris Lounge access?

 In addition to United Clubs, United Airlines also has Polaris Lounges in Chicago, Houston, Los Angeles, Newark, San Francisco, and Washington.
-These are the best business class lounges run by US airlines, in my opinion, as they have beautiful decor, and offer excellent a la carte dining.
+These are among the best business class lounges run by US airlines, in my opinion, as they have beautiful decor, and offer excellent a la carte dining.

 How do access requirements for United Polaris Lounges compare?
 United Polaris Lounge access is available to: